singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 Every time I had to create a new route/new API endpoint I had to write the same validation code.

+For a [OOP based programmer turned JS developer](https://ranvir.xyz/blog/intermediate-guide-for-node.js-developers/) this was a bit of a shock.

 For example:

 ```javascript